numbersprotocol/fb-json2table/README.md

 ## TL;DR (The first example)

-After following the [installation guide](https://github.com/numbersprotocol/fb-json2table/wiki/Installation) in the wiki page, you may try to run the following the start the first analysis of your own Facebook data.
+After following the [installation guide](https://github.com/numbersprotocol/fb-json2table/wiki/Installation) in the wiki page to setup the environment, you may run the following code to start the first analysis of your own Facebook data.

 ```
 from fbjson2table.func_lib import parse_fb_json